 We’re not saying to go with a poor model, and we haven’t included any on this list that are downright “bad.”
 The point is that performance commands a higher price, and if you’ve just unloaded a ton of money on a new gun, you may not have much leftover for a pigeon thrower.
 Keep track of the predicted distance of the thrower, the level of the motor, and the amount of time needed for another throw.

-You’re not going to shoot anything that gets tossed directly at the ground.
-The ability to adjust an automatic clay pigeon thrower’s throwing angle.
+You’re not going to be able to shoot anything that gets tossed at the ground, right?
+So, it’s important your automatic clay pigeon thrower can adjust to the proper angle.
 All throwers inevitably offer some kind of angle adjustment tool.
-They’re subjective, so go through our guide and figure out which one will suit your needs.
+But, they’re subjective, so go through our guide and figure out which one will suit your needs.

 The main thing to remember with angle adjustment is that it won’t make you an expert, nor will it dumb you down.
-There’s nothing wrong with honing your skills and accuracy by making slight tweaks to the clay pigeon thrower’s angle, enabling you to hit more of your targets.
-Nobody is judging you because you’re using all of the features in the product you purchased.
+There’s nothing wrong with honing your skills and accuracy by making slight tweaks to the clay pigeon thrower’s angle.
+That will enable you to hit more of your targets.
+Nobody is judging you because you’re using all of the features available to you.

 Ease of Use